Why Do MMA Fighters Have Weird Ears? | Easily Explained

 You're watching MMA on TV for the first time and the camera zooms in on the fighters' faces, and there you see it...
 The cauliflower ear.

-In this comprehensive guide, we'll cover everything that you need to know about cauliflower ears including how they occur, how to prevent them, how they're treated and more.
+In this page, we will explain what cauliflower ears are, how they occur, how to prevent them, and how they're treated.

 A cauliflower ear occurs when the external part of the ear receives trauma and a blood clot is developed.

-In the MMA, cauliflower ears most often occur in the the grappling world.
-Wrestling, jiu jitsu and sambo to name a few.
+In the MMA world, cauliflower ears most often occur in the grappling world.
+Wrestling, jiu-jitsu, and sambo to name a few.

 Grapplers are constantly rubbing heads (both purposefully and accidentally) and the ears are on the receiving end of the trauma.